 - 7-inch touchable widescreen

-There’s some reasons behind this scanner topped our list.
+There are some reasons behind this scanner that topped our list.

 Powerful design features

 The FOXWELL NT301 has been optimally designed for home diagnostics for car owners to easily identify problems besetting the proper functioning of their vehicles.

 This places a lot of power and control on the owner that allows them to understand the diagnostic problems before handing the vehicle over for professional repairs.